 4. You'll see a list of all the people you can call with your Echo.
 Tap any contact to see their information.

-5. Tap the icon underneath a person's name to send a message or start a voice or video call from the Alex app.
+5. Tap the icon underneath a person's name to start a voice or video call from the Alex app.

 6. To start a voice call from the Echo, simply say "Alexa, call John Smith."
 The Echo will confirm that it correctly understood the contact's name and then start the call.
 If you have an Echo or a Dot, the ring at the top will pulse green while the call is active.